andrey-aleshkov/backbone-uikit/README.md

 ## UIView

 The UIView class defines a rectangular area on the screen and interfaces for content in that area.
-Because view objects are the main way your application interacts with the user, they have a number of responsibilities.
-Here are just a few:
+Being a primary way your application interacts with the user, view objects have a certain area of responsibility, which includes, but is not limited to:

 * Layout
     * by CSS